Cardiac Sonography Frequently Asked Questions

 - Do you like to be challenged with new ideas?

 If you answered yes to any of those questions, then maybe Sonography is right for you!

 How do I learn the skills to become a sonographer?
 What methods are used to teach students?

 - Accredited schools that offer Associate or Bachelor Degrees require you to participate in lecture, lab, clinical and didactic settings.

 - Normal course work includes a minimum of one year of didactic lectures and class work, followed by an internship in the different diagnostic procedure settings.

 - Be careful choosing your school.
 CAAHEP accredited programs may be required for certification.
 Jackson College Sonography programs are accredited and listed on CAAHEP.
 For more information, go towww.caahep.org or the website for ARDMS at www.ardms.org.

-Each Sonography program is different.
-You can expect to be in the clinical setting 24-32 hours a week for nearly a year.
+- General Sonography: The General Sonography program requires Students to be in the clinical setting 32 hours a week for nearly a year.

 Not typically.
 Accreditation requires students to be placed in the best learning situations.
 This is typically Monday through Friday 8 am to 5 pm when the majority of the staff and patients are scheduled.
 Students may also be expected to rotate to other shifts for different experiences.

 Can I work while going through this program?